-For all sites except S-22 over Caw Caw Creek and S-39 over Cooper Swamp, no OC is assigned in accordance with PCDM-11 and a detailed seismic analysis is not required.
-These bridges shall meet the seismic design and detailing requirements for Seismic Design Category (SDC) "A" defined in the SDS.
-Use S{D1-SEE} = 0.45g as the design seismic acceleration coefficient for all bridge sites in accordance with PCDM-11.
-Seismic design summary reports are not required.
+S-58 over Beaverdam Creek: No Operation Classification is assigned in accordance with Preconstruction Design Memorandum (PCDM) - 11 and a detailed seismic analysis is not required.
+The bridge shall meet the design and detailing requirements for Seismic Design Category "A".
+Use $S{D1\text{-SEE}} = 0.45g$ as the design seismic acceleration coefficient.
+Seismic Design Summary Reports are not required.